An Initiative of the Nancy Neffson & Wetmore Family Foundation

 Brooke's Story

-Brooke Jones is a passionate educator and unwavering advocate for children, students, and families.
-She currently serves as an Education Specialist within a local school district, where she designs and implements individualized education plans (IEPs) for K–5 students with diverse learning needs.
-Her greatest passion lies in walking alongside families as they begin their journey through special education—serving as an advocate, a thoughtful listener, and a strategic partner.
+Brooke Jones is a passionate educator and unwavering advocate for youth and families.
+She currently serves as an Education Specialist within a local school district, where she designs and implements individualized education plans for students with diverse learning needs.
+Her greatest passion lies in walking alongside families and school teams through their special education journey—as an advocate, a thoughtful listener, and a strategic partner.

-With an academic background in social philosophy and extensive experience in the K–12 education system, Brooke brings a distinctive and grounded perspective to her work.
-She is deeply inspired by the writings of Paulo Freire, especially Pedagogy of the Oppressed (1970), which has profoundly shaped her educational philosophy.
-For Brooke, education is not merely instruction—it is liberation.
+With an academic background in social philosophy and experience in the K–12 education system, Brooke brings a distinctive and grounded perspective to her work.
+She also completed her certification in Restorative Justice Facilitation and Leadership through the University of San Diego, further strengthening her commitment to relationship-centered practices that foster accountability, healing, and community connection.
+She is deeply inspired by the writings of Paulo Freire, especially Pedagogy of the Oppressed (1970), which has profoundly shaped her educational, professional and personal philosophies.
+For Brooke, education is liberation.

-Embracing the titles of “visionary” and “ideas person,” Brooke is honored to bring her imagination, insight, and commitment to her work with the Kinship Fund.
-Her guiding belief in radical kinship—with the Earth, with Self, and with Others—infuses every aspect of her advocacy and educational practice.
+Embracing the title of “visionary” and “systems thinker,” Brooke is honored to bring her imagination, insight, and commitment to her work with the Kinship Fund.
+Her guiding belief in radical kinship infuses every aspect of her advocacy and educational practice.

 Jessica's Story